GrapheneOS/AttestationServer/README.md

 sample configuration relies on certbot and certbot-ocsp-fetcher.
 Setting up the web server is out-of-scope for this guide.

+Install a headless Java runtime environment.
+The package name on Debian-based distributions is `default-jre-headless`.
+Install `sqlite3` in order to set up the email configuration for the database.

 As root, on the server:

     useradd -m -s /bin/bash -b /var/lib attestation